Table of Contents

 When creating a new job, start by filling in the job title in the Title field.
 This typically the name of the type of work you'll be doing.
 This will be visible as the name of your job on on your schedule in Jobber.com as well as on the Jobber mobile app.
 The job title will not show to the client and is often used as a description of the job that you will be doing.

-On the right of the job title and client name is the job details.
+On the right of the job title and client name are the job details.
 This includes the job number and salesperson.
 To change the job number, click Change then enter a new job number.
 Job numbers count upwards from the highest job number currently in your account.
 If your current highest job number is #123, the next job you make will default to #124.

 If you have any job level custom fields set up, they can be filled out while creating the job.
 To add a new custom field (that will appear as a field on all job), select the Add field button.